 Pork wonton soup is my go-to soup when I crave something Asian.
 It doesn’t require much effort, but the result is always delicious.
 I love it so much; I cook it when I want something warm and filling.

-- 4 cups of chicken stock plus extra dried stock for wontons
+- 4 cups chicken stock (chicken broth or chicken bouillon) - plus extra dried stock for wontons

 - Bring the chicken stock and the dried shrimp to a boil.

 - Put the mushrooms in a bowl and pour enough hot stock over to just cover.
 When they are soft, remove from bowl and add remaining stock back to the pot.

 - Slice the mushrooms thinly.
 Throw into the boiling stock the stalk ends of the gai choy, followed a few minutes later by the softer leaves.